-- 1. Take the ATI LPN STEP test (dates and location to be announced). - 2.
-Initiate "Select Health Program Application" and "Major Declaration" for LPN to ADN program and submit to the program director.
+1. Initiate "Select Health Program Application" and "Major Declaration" for LPN to ADN program and submit to the program director.

-Note: Some or all of the support courses

-listed within the program curriculum may be completed prior to beginning the nursing courses.
+Note: Some or all of the support courses listed within the program curriculum may be completed prior to beginning the nursing courses.